ArctosDB/documentation-wiki/_how_to/How-to-Change-Locality-Single-Specimen.markdown

 <img width="443" alt="Screen Shot 2019-05-29 at 11 49 21 AM" src="https://user-images.githubusercontent.com/5720791/58583012-dca9ac80-8207-11e9-89b8-85c96259c233.png">

 We now have an existing event and locality.
-These can be re-used for any number of specimens.
+These can be re-used for any number of catalog records.
 Note the new IDs; both are in the red box at the top.
 Note that IDs will be merged; these newly-created IDs should be stable for 30 days.
 (More information: http://handbook.arctosdb.org/documentation/locality.html#maintenance; http://handbook.arctosdb.org/documentation/collecting-event.html#maintenance).

-Go back to the specimen.
+Go back to the catalog record.
 Click Locality if necessary.
 Locate the specimen-event you wish to change.
-(Most specimens have one event, but any number are possible.)
+(Most catalog records have one event, but any number are possible.)

 Click pick new event.